vl-pavlov/go-clean-web-app/README.md

 You can use this template for building your web app to ensure that our application is easy to maintain, scalable, and robust.

+We also recommend exploring the [basic layout](https://github.com/golang-standards/project-layout) for Go application projects

 ## Getting Started

 To get started, follow these steps: